jimmo/git-and-micropython/README.md

 ## Quick notes

-* Don't use the GitHub Desktop tool or the `gh` client.
+* Don't use the GitHub Desktop tool, and prefer to use `git` directly rather than GitHub's `gh` client.
 These are good tools, but designed with a different workflow in mind.
-Instead use the `git` command line tool.
 * It can however be very helpful to use a graphical git client for some operations.
 For example, I highly recommend [https://www.sublimemerge.com/](https://www.sublimemerge.com/) especially